Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 “Relax,” Steve sighed.
 “He’s here to help you grab the comic.
 Plus, if things go wrong, he makes an excellent fall guy.”

-Brett looked over to Wally still buckled up in the passenger seat.
+Brett looked over to Wally, still buckled up in the passenger seat.
 Fish in a barrel.
 Fish in a barrel.
-“You’re going to pin the robbery on him?
+He turned back to Steve and said, “You’re going to pin the robbery on him?
 But he’s in your care; it will lead right back to you.”

 “Okay, whatever.
 Let’s just do this,” said Brett.
 “How am I getting inside?”